Emley Moor transmitting station: Second mast, and 1969 collapse

 Vortex shedding behind a circular cylinder.
 In this animation, the flows on the two sides of the cylinder are shown in different colours, to show that the vortices from the two sides alternate, which can build an oscillating motion in the cylinder.

 The accumulation of ice was believed to have caused the collapse, but a committee of inquiry attributed it to vortex shedding which occurred over a five-year period of low but steady wind speed, enhanced during periods of high wind speed.
 Damping modifications, including hanging 150 lt of steel chains within each structure, were made to similar masts at Belmont and Winter Hill.
 None of the modified masts have collapsed.

-A section of the collapsed tower was converted for use as a racing control tower at Huddersfield Sailing Club.
+A section of the collapsed tower was converted for use as a racing control tower at Huddersfield Sailing Club on Boshaw Whams Reservoir.